Ada-Developers-Academy/core-cs-fundamentals/sorting-algorithms/insertion-sort.md

 ## Big O Complexity

+There are two basic operations in which we are interested when analyzing sorting algorithms:

+1. the number of comparisons
+1. the number of swaps

+In our big O analysis of sorting algorithms, we will typically focus on the number of comparisons.
+In some languages, the number of swaps will also be important and could provided a reason to favor an algorithm with fewer swaps over an algorithm with many swaps.

+Also, recall that big O analysis considers the worst case for an algorithm!
+Although it's possible for insertion sort to finish after a single pass (_O(n)_) if the array happened to be sorted already, we are less interested in that situation.

+Noticing best case performance can be useful if we are choosing between multiple algorithms that otherwise have the same complexity, or if we have forehand knowledge about the data with which we will be working.

-As with the other sorting algorithms we have considered, with insertion sort we examine the number of comparisons performed in the inner loop.
+To determine the time complexity of insertion sort we examine the number of comparisons performed in the inner loop.

 The insertion sort algorithm requires (in the worst case):